 From finding a rewarding career to achieving financial independence, Boys & Girls Clubs Career Development programs provide the tools to help members succeed.

 Brighter Futures provides wrap around Career Development programming for high school students throughout Milwaukee County.
 A partnership between Boys & Girls Clubs and Employ Milwaukee, this initiative features dedicated full-time Clubs staff who work with students in socio-economic development activities, job readiness skills, tutoring and mentoring services, career exploration and more.
-Click here to learn more about Brighter Futures.
+Click here to learn more about Brighter Futures and learn about some of our programs below.

 Utilizing a combination of classroom training, job shadowing and internships, World of Work helps members ages 5 to 21 years old prepare for employment and gain work experience.
 Program goals include teaching youth how to apply for a job, gain skills that lead to permanent employment and manage their incomes.